 Carrie took a deep breath.
 Then she ran to Eisenhower’s lifeless body.
 She felt the tears on her hands, as she pumped his chest once more to start his old heart again.

-The aftermath was as anticlimax.
+The aftermath was strangely muted.
 Eisenhower never came back.
 It had been his last battle and he had chosen it for reasons that probably seemed right to him.
 At least that was what Carrie tried to think as she rocked back and forth on a chair, looking at the spot where the medics had taken his body.
 She knew she would not come to the funeral.
 She was not family.
 And he would likely be flown to Phoenix so his wayward daughter could take care of it.
 At least that was what the Sheriff said.

 Sheriff Jenkins didn’t say much more than that.
 He didn’t ask many questions, once he realized who she was.